Get Rid Of Carpet Moths: 0117 369 2709

 Sometimes the moths will be introduced to the property on second-hand furniture, carpets, rugs, other textiles and even stuffed animals!

-Common Areas Of Carpet Moth Larvae Activity Include:
+Top 4 Areas Of High Moth Larvae Activity

-- Storage Areas – Carpets etc, stored in attics, lofts, crawl spaces and garages.
+Storage Areas – Carpets & textiles stored in attics, lofts, crawl spaces and garages.

 What Do Carpet Moth Larvae Feed On?

 Larger infestations of larvae, quickly destroy your carpets, rugs, clothes and associated natural fibre textiles.
-Textile pests have a liking for what makes up all animal hair, – the protein Keratin, which is the preferred food of their larvae (pictured above).
+Textile pests have a liking for a protein called Keratin.
+This protein is what animal hair and nails are made from, and is the preferred food of the moth larvae pictured above.

-What Carpets Are Most At Risk From Carpet Moths?
+What Materials Are Most At Risk From Moths?

-Wool and wool mix Carpets are most at risk, especially in humid areas like bathrooms.
-Because natural fibre carpets represent a significant investment, they deserve to be well protected.
+Wool and wool mix carpets are most at risk from the larval stage of the carpet moths life cycle.
+This is especially true in areas of high humidity like bathrooms and shower rooms.
+Because natural fibre carpets represent a significant investment, your carpets deserve a high level of protection.

-In many cases, only professional carpet moth control can eliminate carpet moth problems effectively.
-Very often, a variety of control methods need to be implemented together, to achieve satisfactory control quickly.
+In many cases, only professional control methods and products can tackle moth problems effectively.
+Rapid control requires a variety of methods used together.

 What Damage Can Carpet Moths Cause?

-Adult Carpet Moths “ARE NOT” damaging your carpet – it’s the carpet moth larvae causing the damage!
+Adult Carpet Moths “ARE NOT” damaging your carpet – it’s the moths’ larvae causing the damage!

 Should I Remove The Carpet?

-Carpet moth control is effective but won’t repair damaged textiles.
-In a small number of cases, replacement of carpets might be the only economically feasible option.
+In a small number of cases, replacement carpets are the only economically feasible option.